 Privacy and Personal Information

-The Department of Infrastructure and Regional Development (the Department) is subject to the
+The Department of Infrastructure, Regional Development and Cities (the Department) is subject to the

 Privacy Act 1988 (the Privacy Act).
 The Privacy Act provides for a unified set of Australian Privacy Principles.
 These principles set the rules for how the Department is to collect, use, handle, store and disclose personal information.